Benjamin Davies

 It might be an error correcting mechanism at the level of the market, but that is not what I am talking about when I say I don't like shorting.
 This discussion is specifically about making money in the markets.

-#3972·Dennis Hackethal, about 1 month ago…often they are dealing with larger sums of money, which can make it harder to make higher returns…
+#3972·Dennis Hackethal, 3 months ago…often they are dealing with larger sums of money, which can make it harder to make higher returns…

 Why is it harder to make higher returns for larger sums?